Counting independent sets in graphs with bounded bipartite pathwidth: Canonical paths for independent sets

 We use a path decomposition of $H_a$ to guide our construction of the canonical path.
 Let $\cB=(B_1,\ldots, B_r)$ be the lexicographically-least good path decomposition of $H_a$.
 Here we use the ordering on path decompositions defined at the end of Section~\ref{ss:bipw}.
 Since $G\in \cC_p$, the maximum bag size in $\cB$ is $d\leq p+1$.
 As usual, we assume that $B_0,B_{r+1}=\es$.

 We process $H_a$ by processing the bags $B_1,\ldots, B_r$ in order.
 Initially $R_N = \es$, by (\ref{perfect}).
-Because we process the bags one-by-one, in order, if bag $B_i$ is currently being processed and the current independent set is $Z$ and the current encoding is $W$, then
+Because we process the bags one-by-one, in order, if bag $B_i$ is currently being processed and the current independent set is $Z$ and the current encoding is $W$, we will ensure that

 It remains to describe how to process the bag $B_i$, for $i=1,\ldots, r$.
-Let $Z_{\ell}$, $W_{\ell}$, $R_{\ell}$ denote the current independent set, encoding and set of remembered vertices, immediately after the processing of bag $B_{i-1}$.
-We will write
+First we give a high-level overview, and then a more detailed description.